 Maintaining a Residential Planted Aquarium

 Facing algae, films, or cloudy water in your planted aquarium, what should you do?
 Cleaning the whole tank completely?
 Or clean the aquarium partially?
-Actually, it depends on the fish tank status.
-If your planted tank has been set up just for a few weeks, generally, it is no need to clean the whole tank thoroughly.
+It depends on the fish tank status.
+If your planted tank has been set up just for a few weeks, generally, there is no need to clean the whole tank thoroughly.
 Because the tank may be still finding balance.
 In this article, let’s take a look at residential aquarium maintenance.

 Features of residential planted aquariums